 To encourage the use of recycled plastic, Lexmark accepted the European Commission's call for action in Annex III of the European Strategy for Plastics.
-Lexmark is one of 70 companies and businesses voluntary pledging to use more recycled plastics in Europe and to ensure by 2025 ten million tons of recycled plastics find their way into new products.
-Lexmark is an industry leader in the use of reclaimed plastic with 21 percent average post-consumer recycled (PCR) plastic content, by weight, across all new Lexmark branded toner cartridges.
-Lexmark's goal is to increase the post-consumer recycled plastic content in our toner cartridges to 25 percent by 2022.
+Lexmark is one of the initial 70 companies and businesses voluntary pledging to use more recycled plastics in Europe and to ensure by 2025 ten million tons of recycled plastics find their way into new products.
+Lexmark is an industry leader in the use of reclaimed plastic with 37 percent of the plastic content, by weight, across all new Lexmark branded toner cartridges, deriving from our LCCP post-consumer, closed loop process.
+Lexmark's goal is to increase the use of reclaimed plastic through the PCR and reuse processes by 50 percent by 2025.